tomjoht/tomjoht.github.io/_posts/2017/1/2017-01-16-madcap-central-review.md

 title: "Madcap Central -- a first look at Madcap’s new cloud-based collaboration and publishing solution"
 categories:
 - general
-keywords: madcap central, madcap software, madcap flare, ccms, central hub
+keywords: MadCap central, MadCap software, MadCap flare, ccms, central hub
-summary: "Madcap Central, recently released in early January, is a new cloud-based collaboration and publishing solution for tech docs from Madcap Software.
-Madcap Central allows you to configure and deploy Flare builds from a central server.
-You can also manage tasks, teams, users, and other details related to each of your projects in Madcap Central."
+summary: "Madcap Central, recently released in early January, is a new cloud-based collaboration and publishing solution for tech docs from MadCap Software.
+MadCap Central allows you to configure and deploy Flare builds from a central server.
+You can also manage tasks, teams, users, and other details related to each of your projects in MadCap Central."
 bitlink: http://bit.ly/madcapcentralreview
 date: 2017-01-16 17:00:00
 ---